jimmy-little/jimmy-little.github.io/_posts/blog/2008-07-03-att-and-everyone-else-charges-1497-per-megabyte.md

   </p>

   <p>
     By the way, if you send lots of single letter texts, like "K", you're paying $29,959 per megabyte.
-Welcome to the future&#8230;
+Welcome to the future.
   </p>